-If you are trying to lose weight and you have a choice of using a treadmill or a stationary bike to exercise, select the treadmill, because you will burn more calories.
+If you are trying to lose weight and you have a choice of using a stationary bike vs. the treadmill to exercise, select the treadmill, because you will burn more calories notes Harvard Health Publishing.
 Walking and running are weight-bearing exercises that engage more muscle mass than non-weight-bearing activities such as cycling.
-When performed at the same intensity level, a person engaging in weight-bearing exercises will burn more calories, says the American College of Sports Medicine.

 Focus on Legs

 Besides how many calories you can burn, there are other factors you should consider when deciding which exercise machines to use.
 These include personal preferences, fitness goals, physical ability, health status and availability of equipment.
 Key among the factors is doing an exercise you enjoy.
-The more you enjoy an exercise, the more likely you will continue to do it on a regular basis, notes the ACSM.
+The more you enjoy an exercise, the more likely you will continue to do it on a regular basis.

 If your primary goal is to lose weight, the best approach is to jump on the treadmill, get your entire body moving and burn those calories.
 Walking or running on a treadmill are exercise modes that virtually anyone can do.
-According to ACSM, the key to weight loss is finding and maintaining a consistent intensity level for treadmill workouts and following a schedule of five to six workouts a week lasting at least 30 minutes each.
+According to the Physical Activity Guidelines for Americans, the key to weight loss is finding and maintaining a consistent intensity level for workouts and following a schedule of five to six workouts a week lasting at least 30 minutes each.